 At the time that I began regularly reading Marvel superhero serial comics, it was pretty much assumed that any series that began was meant to go on for as long as it sold well enough, regardless of changes to creative team, or even sometimes the very title of the book.
-When the martial arts craze that inspired the Iron Fist series started to die down, for example, it was combined with the also struggling Luke Cage, Power Man (which had already renamed from Luke Cage, Hero For Hire) to make Power Man & Iron Fist starting with issue #50.
+When the martial arts craze that inspired the Iron Fist series started to die down, for example, it was combined with the also struggling Luke Cage, Power Man (which had already been renamed from Luke Cage, Hero For Hire) to make Power Man & Iron Fist starting with issue #50.
 It would go on with the two characters teamed up for another 76 issues, cementing an iconic friendship that was essentially mandated by the market, but would become a defining aspect of both characters.
 I tried to be a regular reader of the series soon after I encountered the pair guest-starring in an issue of ROM Spaceknight, looking for the first part of the two-part story that crossed over between them—how novel such a thing seemed then!—I found other issues that drew my attention.
 I was taken by its premise and sense of exploring a seedier part of the Marvel Universe.
 Still, I was unable to read as many of the issues I would have liked, nor could I count on getting every issue each month (actually, it was bi-monthly which made finding it even harder before the days of the pull-list and the advent of the direct market).
 In reading the first volume of Power Man & Iron Fist (which lasted from 1978 to 1986), I was always engaging with fragments of a larger unknown (and some ways, unknowable) whole.

 As such, every issue I got became an artifact of something almost holy.
 I know that seems hyperbolic, but the sense of mystery, rather than leading me to feel confused or disappointed, re-dedicated me to the series.
 In the weeks or months between issues of that or really any series I was reading then, like Amazing Spider-Man or Uncanny X-Men, I would read and re-read the previous issue, to take in every detail of every panel, read the letters page, and sometimes re-visit older issues to re-trace the introduction of elements of whatever the current focus of the title might be.
 Heck, I even closely examined ads!
 Not all at once.
 Not in one sitting.
 Each reading had its own focus, which excavated more from the text than even an attempt to read every detail all the way through at once ever could.